SandraBollo/assignment--fullstack-js-04-data-access/README.md

 - [x] **Create schema w/ database migrations**
   + database migrations allow you to create tables and table schema on the db
-  + you should create a migration to create the `job` table and the `job` table's schema ``
+  + you should create a migration to create the `jobs` table and the `jobs` table's schema ``
-  + you should create a migration to create the `company` table and the `company` table's schema.
+  + you should create a migration to create the `companies` table and the `companies` table's schema.
   + you should create both the 'up' + 'down' migrations
   + execute database migrations
     - `knex migrate:latest` - updates schema by migrating to latest migration file